IBMRedbooks/zikipedia/dictionary/I.md

 ### IFL *(Integrated Facility for Linux)*
 * Special purpose mainframe processor designated for running Linux.

+### Instruction Counter
+* This is the part of the program status word that stores the next intruction of the currently running program.

 ### IOCDS *(Input/Output Control Data Set)*
 * A data set that contains a series of I/O configurations for a particular processor.
 Only one configuration can be used at a time.